wbamberg/idl-reference/docs/nsINavHistoryResultObserver.md

 since multiple operations are packed in a short time.
 For example treeviews could temporarily suppress select notifications.

-@param aToggleMode
-       true if a batch is starting, false if it's ending.

 #### Parameters ####